Juan de la Abadia

 Juan de la Abadia (fl.
 15th century) was a marrano who engaged in a project to subvert the Inquisition in Aragon; failing in this, he joined in a plot to assassinate the inquisitor Pedro de Arbués, who was wounded on September 15, 1485, and died two days later.
-De la Abadia was apprehended, and, according to Heinrich Graetz, committed suicide in prison.
-However, Meyer Kayserling states that his attempt at suicide was unsuccessful, and that he was drawn, quartered, and consigned to the flames.
+De la Abadia was apprehended, and, according to Heinrich Graetz, killed himself in prison.
+However, Meyer Kayserling states that he survived the suicide attempt, and that he was drawn, quartered, and consigned to the flames.